 Since it isn’t available over the air, your options for watching Disney Channel without cable are pretty straightforward.
 Basically, you’re going to be shopping for a skinny bundle.

 Not every skinny bundle includes Disney Channel among its offerings, but plenty do.
-Let’s meet the candidates, shall we?
+Let’s meet the best of those, shall we?

 Hulu with Live TV is, appropriately enough, the live TV service from Hulu.
 This skinny bundle keeps things simple by offering just one base package and a few premium channel add-ons, so don’t worry about a bunch of tiers or custom add-ons here.
 Hulu with Live TV will cost you $39.99/month, and for that price you’ll get 55+ channels.
 That selection includes Disney Channel, of course, and it also happens to include both Disney Junior and Disney XD.
 Not a bad haul!
 You can read our review of Hulu with Live TV here.

 PlayStation Vue may bear the name of a gaming system, but Sony’s OTT skinny bundle service is actually available on a wide range of platforms, including (but not limited to) Roku, Fire TV, Apple TV, Chromecast, and mobile devices.
-Like some competitors, PlayStation Vue divides its offerings up into tiers – you can opt for the smallest package for $39.99/month and then scale up as you feel necessary.
-Luckily for Disney Channel fans, PlayStation Vue includes Disney Channel – as well as Disney Junior and Disney XD – in that $39.99/month package, which is called Access.
+Like some competitors, PlayStation Vue divides its offerings up into tiers – you can opt for the smallest package for $44.99 per month and then scale up as you feel necessary.
+Luckily for Disney Channel fans, PlayStation Vue includes Disney Channel – as well as Disney Junior and Disney XD – in that $44.99-per-month package, which is called Access.
 That makes PlayStation Vue a pretty affordable option for any Disney superfan.
 You can read our full review of the service here or try it for yourself by signing up for the free trial via the link below.
-Just remember that PlayStation Vue’s free trial is 5 days long, not 7 days like many of its competitors’ free trials.
+Just remember that PlayStation Vue’s free trial is five days long, not seven days like many of its competitors’ free trials.

 Can I Watch Disney Channel on Roku, Fire TV, Apple TV, or Chromecast?

-But, again, owners of relatively up-to-date devices from major brands like Roku, Amazon, Apple, and Google will have no trouble using any of the services listed above to watch Disney Channel without cable.
+In short, owners of relatively up-to-date devices from major brands like Roku, Amazon, Apple, and Google will have no trouble using most of the services listed above to watch Disney Channel without cable.
+Plus, there are other options besides streaming boxes.
 Enjoy!

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: